Heather Donahue

-Rei Hance (born Heather Donahue, December 22, 1974) is an American retired actress, credited under her birth name during her acting career.
-She is known for starring in the horror film The Blair Witch Project (1999) and the miniseries Taken (2002).
-After retiring from acting, she became a medical marijuana grower.
+Rei Hance (born Heather Donahue; December 22, 1974) is an American businesswoman and retired actress.
+She is known for her starring roles in the found footage horror film The Blair Witch Project (1999) and the science fiction miniseries Taken (2002).
+She retired from acting in 2008 and became a medical marijuana grower.
 She legally changed her name to Rei Hance in 2020.

 Early life

 Heather Donahue was born on December 22, 1974, in Upper Darby, Pennsylvania, the daughter of Joan, an office manager, and James Donahue, a printer.
 She graduated from Philadelphia's University of the Arts in 1995 with a BFA in theater, and also performed in productions at the Battersea Arts Centre in London, England, where she apprenticed in conjunction with the University of the Arts London.
 After completing her studies, she worked as an administrative office temp worker while appearing in New York stage productions.

 Career

 1995–2008: The Blair Witch Project and acting

 Donahue's first screen appearance, and best known role, is in the 1999 found-footage horror film The Blair Witch Project.
 Her role in the film originated in 1997, when she read about an audition that was being advertised in Backstage magazine for actors with strong improvisational abilities, which were needed for an independent horror film.
 She auditioned at the Musical Theater Works in New York City and was cast in one of the three principal roles.
 She and the two other main cast members Michael C. Williams and Joshua Leonard were cast as characters that would share their given names.
 She would come to regret this later in life, changing her name to Rei Hance years after retiring from acting.

 For the role, Donahue had to learn how to operate a camera, spending two days in a crash course.
-She said she modeled her character after a director that she once worked with, citing the character's self-assuredness when everything went as planned, and confusion during crisis.
+She said she modeled her character after a director that she once worked with, citing the character's self-assuredness, when everything went as planned, and confusion during crisis.
 After filming, Donahue and the two other leads were asked not to appear on any television shows or in any films, as the filmmakers made great advertising efforts to portray the events in the film as factual, including the distribution of flyers at festivals such as the Sundance Film Festival, asking viewers to come forward with any information about the "missing" students.
 The IMDb page for the film also listed the actors as "missing, presumed dead" in the first year of the film's availability.
 The promotion for the film was so convincing that Donahue's mother received sympathy cards from people who believed that her daughter was actually dead or missing.